hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/facebook_fields.md

 *   `pathlib` is used for file path manipulation.
 *   `gs` likely contains global settings; it's important for file path handling.
 *   `j_loads` is a custom JSON loader from the `src.utils.jjson` module.
-This demonstrates a decoupling of the core functionality (e.g., handling the JSON) from the rest of the project, potentially enabling reuse.
+This demonStartes a decoupling of the core functionality (e.g., handling the JSON) from the rest of the project, potentially enabling reuse.
-*   `logger` is a custom logging module from `src.logger`; this implies a logging strategy for the project.
+*   `logger` is a custom logging module from `src.logger`; this implies a logging Startegy for the project.

 ## <explanation>